© 2005 - 2017

 For reprint permissions please e-mail us the name of the requested post/article along with the publication name.

-On November 11, 1966, a man’s skeletal remains were found next to the Rock Island Railroad tracks one and three quarters of a mile south of Chariton, Iowa, in Lucas County.
+On November 11, 1966, hunter Richard Thorne found a man’s skeletal remains in a brushy area under the Rock Island Railroad viaduct across the Chariton River one and three quarters of a mile south of Chariton, Iowa, in Lucas County.

 Papers and a wallet adjacent to the remains identified him as Fred Sanders, a U.S. Army veteran who served during World War II with the 745th American Anti-Aircraft Artillery Gun Battalion.